 Lighting is a loaded topic, so for a more in-depth discussion of lighting, please see ourDeep Divearticle.

 We recommend keeping the mushrooms in a relatively low flow area of the reef display.
-Too much flow could cause this particular species to become stressed and not extend fully.
-Some of the best extension we see in mushrooms is due to low flow.
+Too much flow could cause this particular species to become stressed and not extend fully or blow around the tank.

 This genus for the most part has been propagated extensively in captivity and is an excellent candidate for aquaculture.
 It is reasonable to believe that a sustainable harvest can be achieved in time.